Meet Liza

 A little more about my story…

 My yoga practice began as both a physical and spiritual journey, but it deepened when I discovered the trauma-sensitive approach during my own healing process.
 Struggling with mental health for most of my life, I often lived in states of fight, flight, or freeze.
-Among various healing methods, I found that embodiment practices like yoga were most effective in helping me feel grounded.
-Yoga shifted my focus to my body, breath, offering a path to regulation and safety.
+Among various healing methods, I found that embodiment practices like yoga asana were most effective in helping me feel grounded.
+Yoga shifted my focus to my body and breath, offering a path to regulation and safety.

 For me, yoga is not about flexibility or advanced poses, but about finding inner safety, balance, and peace.
 Through embodiment practices, I’ve shed layers that no longer serve me, discovering strength and wholeness from within.
 I’m passionate about sharing this approach with those who are experiencing or have experienced trauma.
 Trauma-informed yoga aims to make the practice more inclusive and accessible, meeting people where they are without trying to "fix" anything.
-Offering trauma-informed yoga to underserved communities is crucial because true yoga, or union, cannot exist without justice.
+Offering trauma-informed yoga to underserved communities is crucial because true yoga, or union, cannot exist without social justice.
 Everyone deserves access to these healing tools.

 “Someone I loved once gave me a box full of darkness.
 It took me years to understand that this too, was a gift.”